MattGrayYes/epic/readme.md

 This is programmed using Python3 and PyGame.

+## V2
+Significant changes have been made in branch v2.

+- The rotation between images is now with fade
+- Touching the screen jumps to the next image
+- It is more api friendly downloading only images is doesn't already have
+- It caches images because the api sometimes only offers one?

 # Running It
 I've been fiddling with this for over a year now, so I've never followed these instructions in order.
 They're more of a guessed guideline.